hathibelagal-dev/instantpolyglot/docs/eng/Turkish.md

 Turkish has a complex system of honorifics and politeness markers:

-1. Second person plural pronoun **siz** is used as a formal "you" for singular addressees:
+1. Second person plural pronoun **siz** is used as a formal “you” for singular addressees:
    - **Nasılsınız?** (How are you? - formal)
    - **Nasılsın?** (How are you? - informal)